-Retirement fund deductions after 1 March 2016
+Retirement fund deductions

-From this date the tax treatment of pension, provident and retirement funds is aligned.
-All employer contributions to funds will be a taxable fringe benefit, and all contributions to funds will qualify for a deduction in the employee's hands.
-The annual deduction will be limited to the lesser of:
+All employer contributions to funds are taxable fringe benefits, and all contributions to funds qualify for a deduction in the employee's hands.
+The annual deduction is limited to the lesser of:

-R350 000: or
+R350 000; or

-27.5% of the higher of remuneration or taxable income (excluding lump sums and before this deduction)
+27.5% of the higher of remuneration or taxable income (Taxable income for purpose of calculating this limit excludes lump sums and severance benefits but includes the taxable portion of capital gains.
+It also excludes the retirement fund contributions deduction and the qualifying donations deduction.)

+The allowable deduction as calculated above is deducted from taxable income before the inclusion of taxable capital gains.
 Excess contributions are carried forward and deemed to be contributed in the following year.